Python 2D List ExamplesCreate a list of lists, or a 2D list. Append empty lists to a list and add elements.

 We create an empty list and add empty lists to it with append().
 We can construct any rectangular (or jagged) list this way.
 In this example we build a 2 by 2 list.

 Step 1: We first create an empty list with the empty square brackets.
-Then we call the append method and add 2 empty lists.List
+Then we call the append method and add 2 empty lists.Initialize list

 Step 3: We display the element at indexes 0, 0 and this value is 1.
 With the print() method we can display the entire list contents.

 Step 4: This loop can iterate rows and columns in the 2D list.
-Nested for-loops loop over rows and columns.for
+Nested for-loops loop over rows and columns.List for

 Python program that uses 2D list